datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/education_attainment/README.md

 ### Download URL

-[TSV] file is available for download from [here](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/edat_lfse_04.tsv.gz).
+[TSV] file is available for [download](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/edat_lfse_04.tsv.gz).

 [Data explorer](https://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=edat_lfse_04&lang=en)

 ### Overview

-This dataset has the education attainment rate (percentage) for EU countries to their NUTS2 geos.
+This dataset has the education attainment rate (percentage) for European Union (EU) countries to their NUTS2 geos.
 It has the attainment rate categorized by Male/Female/Total for 4 different levels of education for the intervals of [0-2], [3-8], [3-4], [5-8], where the digits are based on ISCED standard explained as follows:

 ISCED standard education levels: